Heat-trace asymptotics for edge Laplacians with algebraic boundary conditions: Solution to the model signaling problem

-The maximal domain $\dom_{\max}(l_\nu)$ and the minimal domain $\dom_{\min}(l_\nu)$ for $\l_\nu$ provide the maximal and minimal closed extensions of the regular singular operator $l_\nu$ in $L^2(0,\infty)$.
-As a special case of \eqref{expansion-w}, we refer for instance to (\cite{KLP:EEA}, Proposition 3.1) for an explicit argument, any $u \in \dom_{\max}(l_\nu)$ admits a partial asymptotic expansion
+The maximal domain $\mathscr{D}_{\max}(l_\nu)$ and the minimal domain $\mathscr{D}_{\min}(l_\nu)$ for $\l_\nu$ provide the maximal and minimal closed extensions of the regular singular operator $l_\nu$ in $L^2(\R^+)$, as introduced in \S \ref{section-algebraic}.
+As a special case of \eqref{expansion-w}, we refer for instance to (\cite{KLP:EEA}, Proposition 3.1) for an explicit argument, any $u \in \mathscr{D}_{\max}(l_\nu)$ admits a partial asymptotic expansion